top of page

 You don’t need to be flexible or fit to do yoga, and the postures can be modified to suit many health conditions or physical limitations.
 Yoga is not competitive – it all about your inner development.

-The cost of a half-term of classes is based on each class costing £8 e.g. £56 for a block of 7 classes.
-Drop in sessions cost £12 per class and must be pre-booked.
+The cost of a half-term of classes is based on each class costing £7 for 60 minutes or £10 for 90 minutes.
+Drop in must be pre-booked and costs £10/£14.

 Welsh Yoga Teacher